"But it was working fine!"

 You just stopped keeping up with everything around it.

 Every dependency you donât update becomes a risk.
 Every framework version you skip makes the next upgrade harder.
-None of it is urgent on any given day.
-All of it is urgent four years later.
+None of it is urgent on any given day, and all of it is urgent four years later.

 The cost equation